 ||||

 Contents remain subject to change.
-Tempus Irae Redux entered a closed beta test in October 2023; we hope to release it in late 2024.
-I wrote or cowrote more than three hours of music for it, though we’re only using about half of it.
-We’ve included the following Compositions 2023-2024 tracks, mostly in somewhat different mixes:
+Tempus Irae Redux entered a closed beta test in October 2023; it’ll hopefully be released in early 2025.
+I wrote or cowrote over three hours of music for it, but only about half of it will appear.
+These Compositions 2023-2024 tracks are slated to be used, some in somewhat different mixes:

-And the following Mūsica ex tempore cladis tracks:
+Plus the following Mūsica ex tempore malōrum tracks:

 Back to top · Marathon soundtracks · Contact me · Website index |